 Apply to Renew BEFORE Your Global Entry Expires

-It is best if you apply to renew your Global Entry BEFORE it expires.
-If you wait to apply for a renewal until after your Global Entry is already expired, you will not have Global Entry while your renewal application is pending (which could take several months).
+Apply to renew your Global Entry BEFORE it expires.
+If you wait to apply for a renewal until after your Global Entry is already expired, you will not have Global Entry while your renewal application is pending (which could take 6 months or more).

 However, if you apply to renew your Global Entry before the expiration date you have a 1 year grace period.
 According to CBP, “[i]f you submit a renewal application before your membership expires, you will be able to continue to use benefits up to 1 year after your membership expiration date.”